The 15 Best Low-Cost Help Desk Software for Small Businesses

 Zoho Desk is widely regarded as strong value at lower tiers, but some of the capabilities that really differentiate it (AI prioritization, deeper reporting) live in the Professional or higher plans.

-Help Scout is built for small teams that have outgrown a basic support@ Gmail or Outlook inbox but don’t want a heavy, ticket-first system.
-It keeps support feeling like normal email, while adding shared ownership, light automation, and a simple knowledge base.
+Help Scout is ideal for small teams that have outgrown a basic support@ Gmail or Outlook inbox but don’t want a heavy, ticket-first helpdesk.
+It keeps support feeling like normal email while adding shared ownership, light automation, and a simple knowledge base.

 The biggest benefit for small teams is that it won’t really replace how customers reach out.